whitson-buck/geolog/docs/usage.md

 # Usage

-To use geosdemo in a project:
+To use geolog in a project:

 ```
-import geosdemo
+import geolog
 ```